 Here we go.
 Last couple days of the semester!

-Yesterday was my twenty-first birthday, which I celebrated with lots of unhealthy food and people I love (and just a little champagne at midnight, because while I am far too much of a control freak to ever want to even get buzzed, I’m cool with a little celebratory champagne).
+Yesterday was my twenty-first birthday, which I celebrated with lots of unhealthy food and people I love (and just a little champagne at midnight, because while I am far too much of a control freak to want to even get buzzed right now, I’m cool with a little celebratory champagne).

 My last final of the semester is tomorrow, then I’m freeee.
 Finally.
 I loved my classes this school year, but I need a break.